-The Medical Clearance section must be completed, signed and dated by a medical practitioner licensed to administer physical examinations by the state in which he/she practices.
-This person, by signing the Medical Clearance, is stating that the athlete is in good health and can safely participate in Special Olympics sports training and competition.
+Indicates if the athlete has been cleared to participate in sports.
+Must be completed by a licensed health professional who can administer physical examinations by the state in which he/she practices.
+This person, by signing the Physical Exam, is stating that the athlete is in good health and can safely participate in Special Olympics sports training and competition